 What's more, there are several types of bank accounts you might want to open to make it easier to manage your money.
 From personal checking accounts and savings accounts to high-yield savings accounts and money management accounts, having multiple bank accounts might make sense for you.
 If you're a small business owner, you can open separate bank accounts for your business, too.

 The good news is that there are bank accounts that come with great features and promotions that could put a little extra cash in your pocket.
-Below are a few of my favorite bank accounts for both individuals and businesses:

 If you or your business is in the market for a new bank account, it's wise to shop around for the best offers available.
 While finding a bank account that offers a generous new customer bonus can be great, pay attention to other details like fees, ATM accessibility, mobile deposit capabilities and any other features that might impact your day-to-day life.